Atlanta +1 (404) 806-2278

-From the property, you are less than 15 minutes drive from the popular villages of Fontvieille, les Baux, Saint Rémy de Provence with a vast array of boutiques, cafes, markets and restaurants.
-Less than 30 minutes you will fund the historical cities of Arles, Nimes and Avignon.
+From the property, you are less than 15 minutes from the popular villages of Fontvieille, Les Baux, Saint Rémy de Provence with a vast array of boutiques, cafes, markets and restaurants.
+In less than 30 minutes, you will also find the historical cities of Arles, Nimes and Avignon.

 6 bedroom/ 6 bathrooms sleeps 12

 Dimensions/ Depth: 15m x 4m